AdguardTeam/AdGuardHome/HACKING.md

  *  Minimize scope of variables as much as possible.

- *  No shadowing, since it can often lead to subtle bugs, especially with errors.
+ *  No name shadowing, including of predeclared identifiers, since it can often lead to subtle bugs, especially with errors.
+This rule does not apply to struct fields, since they are always used together with the name of the struct value, so there isn't any confusion.

  *  Prefer constants to variables where possible.
 Avoid global variables.
 Use [constant errors] instead of `errors.New`.